E-963/1st-DevOps-Project/README.md

 ## k8s_demos
     Install kubectl and minikube
-    Run minikube start to start a local k8s cluster and configure kubectl to interact with it.

 ## Pod, Namespace, and LimitRange
  ## Creates a Pod for the Python application in a namespace and apply resource limits